sourcegraph/about/content/blogposts/2023/big-code-in-ai-era.md

 * 76% of developers are excited about the rise of dev tools powered by AI, but there are still big concerns around AI and its impact on Big Code:
     * 61% are concerned about AI’s impact on tech debt.
     * 67% expressed concern about code sprawl due to the growth of AI.
-    * 76% are worried about the amount of new code created that will then need to be managed.
+    * 76% are worried about the amount of new code created and the need to manage it.

 **Innovation is at risk. **
 * What have those devs ID’d as the biggest threats Big Code and AI present in their day-to-day?